louisperenon/growth-PT/README.md

-# Code to compute the growth of structures with perturbation theory
+# Code to compute cosmological growth of structures prediction from perturbation theory

 **Author: Louis Perenon**